philhoel/AlgorithmsAndDatastructures/README.md

-### IN2010 - Algorithms and Data strucutures
+# Algorithms and Data Structures

-All code for IN2010 in multiple languages
+  - Written in multiple languages